tale-toul/Harbor/terraform/Readme.md

 ### Project structure

-The terraform project will consist of several connected elements, each one of them residing in its own directory.
+The terraform project will consist of several connected elements, each residing in its own directory.

 With this setup we can start, stop and modify each element without affecting the others.